Stochastic Gradient Methods with Compressed Communication for Decentralized Saddle Point Problems: Finite Sum Setting

 \section{Finite Sum Setting}

 In the finite sum setting, we assume that each local function $f_i(x,y)$ is of the form $\frac{1}{n}\sum_{j = 1}^n f_{ij}(x,y)$.
 For simplicity, we assume that each node $i$ has same number of batches $n$.
 However, our analysis easily extends to different number of batches $n_i$.
-Let $\mathcal{P}_i = \{ p_{il}: l \in \{ 1, 2, \ldots, n \} \}$ be the probability distribution with which index $l$ is sampled.
+Let $N$ denote the total number of samples.
+Let $B$ and $N_\ell$ respectively denote the batch size and number of local samples at each node $i$.
+The number of samples in the function component $f_{ij}$ is determined by the batch size $B = N_\ell/n$.
+Let $\mathcal{P}_i = \{ p_{il}: l \in \{ 1, 2, \ldots, n \} \}$ denote a probability distribution where $p_{il}$ is the probability with which batch $l$ is sampled at node $i$.
+Let $p_{\min}\coloneqq\min_{i,l} p_{il}$.
+Without loss of generality we assume that $p_{\min} > 0$, hence each batch is chosen with a positive probability.
 Note that GSGO in Algorithm \ref{alg:CRDPGD_known_mu} shows sublinear convergence for solving \eqref{eq:main_opt_problem}.
-Stochastic variance reduction techniques (\cite{johnsontong2013svrg, kovalev2020don, li2021decentralized, xinetal2020svrgmin}) are known to accelerate convergence of GSGO based methods for minimization problems.
+Stochastic variance reduction techniques \cite{johnsontong2013svrg, kovalev2020don} are known to accelerate convergence of GSGO based methods for decentralized convex minimization problems \cite{li2021decentralized, xinetal2020svrgmin}.
 Inspired by this success, we propose a Stochastic Variance Reduced Gradient (SVRG) oracle comprising the following steps.

-The SVRGO setup above requires computation of full-batch gradient at the reference point periodically, but is memory-efficient compared to other variance reduction schemes (e.g. SAGA \cite{defazioetal2014saga}).
-Note also that the SVRGO based algorithm in \cite{balamuruganbach2016svrgsaddle} is for a differently structured problem than \eqref{eq:main_opt_problem}.
+The SVRGO setup above requires computation of full-batch gradient at the reference point periodically (equations \eqref{svrg_grad_x}-\eqref{svrg_grad_y}), but is memory-efficient compared to other variance reduction schemes (e.g. SAGA \cite{defazioetal2014saga}).
+Note also that the SVRGO based algorithm for single machine setting in \cite{balamuruganbach2016svrgsaddle} is for a differently structured problem than \eqref{eq:main_opt_problem}.
 The C-DPSVRG methodology using SVRGO is illustrated in Algorithm \ref{alg:svrg_known_mu} with step sizes defined in Appendix \ref{appendix_finite_sum}.
-Under suitable assumptions on smoothness of mini-batch gradients (see Appendix \ref{appendix_finite_sum}), the convergence behavior of Algorithm \ref{alg:svrg_known_mu} is given in the following result. \begin{theorem} Let $\{x_{t} \}_t, \{y_{t}\}_t$ be the sequences generated by Algorithm \ref{alg:svrg_known_mu}.
-Suppose Assumptions \ref{s_convexity_assumption}-\ref{s_concavity_assumption} and Assumptions \ref{smoothness_x_svrg}-\ref{lipschitz_yx_svrg} hold.
-Then computational and communication complexity of algorithm \ref{alg:svrg_known_mu} for achieving $\epsilon$-accurate saddle point solution in expectation is